Economic Activity

 While there are many do-it-yourself programs available for drafting wills, we highly recommend the engagement of an attorney that has estate planning as their primary specialty.
 As part of our financial planning services, we work with clients to prepare them for engaging an estate planning attorney, and we work together to complete the process and suggest periodic updates.
 If you want to learn more about our estate planning services and personally discuss this further, or if you need a referral to an experienced estate attorney, then please give us a call or send a brief note or email.

 DISCLOSURES – This presentation is not an offer or a solicitation to buy or sell securities.
-The information contained in this presentation has been compiled from third party sources and is believed to be dependable; however, its accuracy is not guaranteed and should not be relied upon in any way, whatsoever.
+The information contained in this presentation has been compiled from third party sources and is believed to be dependable; however, its accuracy is not guaranteed and should not be relied upon in any way whatsoever.
 This presentation may not be construed as investment advice and does not give investment recommendations.
 Any opinion included in this report constitutes the judgment of Lincoln Capital Corporation as of the date of this report and are subject to change without notice.
 Additional information, including management fees and expenses, is provided on Lincoln Capital Corporation’s Form ADV Part 2.
 As with any investment strategy, there is potential for profit as well as the possibility of loss.
 Lincoln Capital Corporation does not guarantee any minimum level of investment performance or the success of any portfolio or investment strategy.
 All investments involve risk (the amount of which may vary significantly) and investment recommendations will not always be profitable.
 The investment return and principal value of an investment will fluctuate so that an investor’s portfolio may be worth more or less than its original cost at any given time.
 The underlying holdings of any presented portfolio are not federally or FDIC-insured and are not deposits or obligations of, or guaranteed by, any financial institution.
 Past performance is not a guarantee of future results.
-Lincoln Capital Corporation prepared presentation, 401.454.3040, www.lincolncapitalcorp.com Copyright © 2023, by Lincoln Capital Corporation.
+Lincoln Capital Corporation prepare presentation, 401.454.3040, www.lincolncapitalcorp.com Copyright © 2024, by Lincoln Capital Corporation.